rust-lang/rust-forge/src/release/rollups.md

 before it can be pushed to master.
 As PR volume increases this can scale poorly, especially given the long (~3.5hr) current CI duration for Rust.

-Enter rollups - changes that small, not performance sensitive, or not platform dependent are marked with the `rollup` command to bors (`@bors r+ rollup` to approve a PR and mark as a rollup, `@bors rollup` to mark a previously approved PR, `@bors rollup-` to un-mark as a rollup).
+Enter rollups!
+Changes that are small, not performance sensitive, or not platform dependent are marked with the `rollup` command to bors (`@bors r+ rollup` to approve a PR and mark as a rollup, `@bors rollup` to mark a previously approved PR, `@bors rollup-` to un-mark as a rollup).
 'Performing a Rollup' then means